-Well, two months ago I had almost no idea about the format of GMAT etc. so I ordered Princeton Review
+Well, two months ago I had almost no idea about the format of GMAT etc. so I ordered Princeton Review and Kaplan 800

 , after I read reviews on Amazon.
 I already had a OG that I found somewhere lying in the dorm where I used to live.
 I figured out quite early that SC would be the thing to beat, as I am quite good with logic and reading ( I read many online-newspapers thoroughly everyday).
 It's my opinion that to master SC, you first need the fundamentals of grammar.
 No matter how good you think you are with your intuition, if you lack grammar fundamentals, you will hit the potholes fairly often.
 Just to increase your scoring in SC from 70% to 85-90% requires a big leap in your skills.
 A great site to add muscle to your grammar skills is http://webster.commnet.edu/grammar/

 .
 I regard this website as a big contributor to my overall preparation.
 Coming from a Engineering background, quantitative was never a serious problem ( Will come back to it later).